How to Recover When Your Field Floods

-Every year there are many major challenges that confront the sports field manager: Late winter snow storms, frost depths, Bombogenesis Nor’easters, severe storms and tornadoes, heavy rains, and flooding.
-All work against field managers in meeting their deadlines to have their fields up and running on time, regardless of the season or sport.
+Every year there are many major challenges that confront the sports field manager.
+Late winter snow storms, frost depths, Bombogenesis Nor’easters, severe storms and tornadoes, heavy rains, and flooding — All work against field managers in meeting their deadlines to have their ball fields up and running on time, regardless of the season or sport.
 None of these weather events is more damaging and debilitating than a major flood on a sports field.
-It doesn’t matter if you have natural or artificial turf on your field, a flood is likely going to mean a whole lot of hard work ahead.
+It doesn’t matter if you have natural or artificial turf on your ball field, a flood is likely going to mean a whole lot of hard work ahead.

 9 KEY STEPS to recovering your fields after a flood:

-- THE GOLDEN RULE: STAY OFF THE FIELD until all water is off and the ground is firm enough to support motorized equipment.
+- Stay off the field.
+Do not go onto the ball field until all water is off and the ground is firm enough to support motorized equipment.

-- Remove all large debris left behind by the flood.
+- Remove all large debris.
+Pick up and discard larger debris left behind by the flood.

-- If sediment was deposited on the field, remove as much as possible on both grass areas and skinned infield areas.
+- Clean off any deposited sediment.
+If sediment was deposited on the field, remove as much as possible on both grass areas and skinned infield areas.
 Scoop up and then wash off any remaining sediment on the turf blades immediately before the sediment dries too much.

-- With the majority of the sediment removed, cultivate the field to further remove and dilute any remaining sediment.
+- Aggressively cultivate our turf.
+With the majority of the sediment removed, cultivate the field to further remove and dilute any remaining sediment.
 Aerify with hollow tines.
 Collect the cores and apply topdressing using clean soil that is identical or slightly more coarse than existing soil.
 Drag the topdressing in and finish with a nice roll to ensure a smooth playing field.

-- If the turfgrass was badly damaged from the flood, then overseeding or sprigging in concert with the aerification process is the perfect answer to thickening your turf back to it’s previous glory.
+- Overseed or sprig any badly damaged turf.
+Overseeding or sprigging in concert with the aerification process is the perfect answer to thickening your turf back to it’s previous glory.

-- A flood will leach vital nutrients out of the soil.
+- Amp up turf fertility program to replace leached nutrients.
+A flood will leach vital nutrients out of the soil.
 Remember to temporarily amp up your fertility program to build your nutrients back to proper levels for your turf and to assist the turf stand in it’s recovery.

-- Flood waters can transport billions of weed seeds.
+- Scout for new weed outbreaks that can emerge.
+Flood waters can transport billions of weed seeds.
 Regularly scout your turf areas as recovery progresses.
 Chemically treat only if needed.
 As your turf stand recovers, the increased turf density should out compete most weeds.

-- If flooding occurs during warm and humid weather, be alert for elevated disease activity due to ideal conditions and if possible treat preventatively as the existing turfgrass that survived will still be working to regain it’s strength and vigor.
+- Be vigilant for turf disease development.
+If flooding occurs during warm and humid weather, be alert for elevated disease activity due to ideal conditions and if possible do preventative treatments as the existing turfgrass that survived will still be working to regain it’s strength and vigor.

-- If you maintain an artificial turf field, flooding likely did some serious damage.
-Be sure to consult with your insurance company.
-Much of the remediation and repair may well be covered.
+- Consult with your insurance company (if you have artificial turf).
+Much of the remediation and repair may well be covered by your insurance.
 But even then, it will still take an extended period of time to put the field back into play and make it safe for usage.
 Be sure to conduct a drainage analysis to gauge the status of the usually extensive drainage system.
 A certified installer for the type of turf system you have should be involved in evaluating what steps are needed to bring the artificial surface safely back on line.

 The National Sports Turf Managers Association (STMA) and it’s charitable wing, the SAFE Foundation, have issued an excellent 5-page bulletin dealing with flooding on sports fields.
-Some of which was used for this blog.
-Click the button below to go to this well thought out information piece for sports fields managers and good luck during the sometimes violent weather ahead.
+Some of which was used for this article.